Why the Necessity of Changes Arose

 - Zoom - the service's convenience and reliability have made it a `standard` in business video conferencing.
 It's a `hot` brand, keeping up with the times.
 Whereas Skype among the Zoomer generation is considered `a bygone era`.

-- Voiptime Contact Center - is an example of the best cloud contact center technology deployment, flexibility, and mobility, which already ensures the smooth operation of many call centers today.
+- Voiptime call center software - is an example of the best cloud contact center technology deployment, flexibility, and mobility, which already ensures the smooth operation of many call centers today.

 - Time Doctor - with this program, you can get detailed reports on how your remote employees use their time and how productive their work is.